Shinnken/python_transcriber/README.md

    - Transcribe the audio and save the transcription as a `.txt` file.

 ## Troubleshooting
 - **FFmpeg not found**: Ensure FFmpeg is installed and added to your system's PATH.
-Verify by running `ffmpeg -version` in the terminal.
+Use the `ffmpeg_install.sh` script if needed.
 - **Vosk model not found**: Ensure the Vosk model is downloaded and placed in the `SRC/vosk-model` directory.
 - **Encoding errors**: Transcriptions are saved with UTF-8 encoding to handle special characters.
 Ensure your text editor supports UTF-8.